 - Cap Flow: A sleek drain cap that allows water to drain, but keeps other items from dropping into the drain

 - Air Gap: A system that allows water to drain smoothly and prevents backups

 Ready to pick out the perfect laundry sink?
-Get a virtual room design for free from our expert designers to see how your new sink looks in your space.
+Get a virtual room design from our expert designers to see how your new sink looks in your space.

 Choosing the Perfect Laundry Sink

 According to expert testing at ConsumerReports.org, the most important factor in choosing the best sink is material.
 The material determines how long the sink lasts, and how resistant it is to scratches, stains, chips, and cracks.
 However, before you focus on material, decide how you plan on using the sink, as this determines the type and size to look for.